We offer a unique program.

 - Topical courses that link contemporary issues with academic literature

-- Four student clubs that encourage student activism outside of class
+- Five student clubs that encourage student activism outside of class

 - Student-centered pedagogies and small classes